 - 6.14 Although the Airport is currently not a major hub for air flown cargo, our operation is larger than most other UK airports of a similar size in terms of passenger numbers, aside from the major cargo hub at East Midlands Airport.
-However it is an area of the Airport's operation where we have identified the demand and physical capacity for growth. - 6.15 The volume of cargo passing through the Airport over recent years has fluctuated with demand and wider economic activity.
+However it is an area of the Airport's operation where we have identified the demand and physical capacity for growth. - 6.15 Nationally the amount of flown freight increased from 2.3 million tonnes in 2011 to 2.4 million tonnes in 2016, with a growth of about 5% in the weight of cargo carried on both freighter and passenger aircraft.
+The volume of cargo passing through the Airport over recent years has fluctuated with demand and wider economic activity.
 Over 9,500 tons of cargo was flown in 2016, broadly a 12% increase from the previous year.
-The value of these exports was over £350m. - 6.16 The capacity of belly holds on wide body aircraft such as the Emirates Boeing 777, and the market opportunities trans-continental routes open up for exporters, shows the growth in cargo movements which could be brought about by more direct long haul routes.
+The value of these exports was over £350m. - 6.16 The capacity of belly holds on wide body aircraft such as the Emirates Boeing 777, and the market opportunities transcontinental routes open up for exporters, shows the growth in cargo movements which could be brought about by more direct long haul routes.
 Indeed, this is identified by Transport for the North as the means by which northern airports should grow their cargo services. - 6.17 The Airport does not have bespoke forecasts for the growth of air cargo to 2035.
 It is highly dependent on locational decisions made by individual cargo companies and carriers, both at the Airport and in the wider market.
-However, there are a number of reasons why we expect our cargo operations to expand, both in terms of current and new operators. - 6.18 Goods shipped by air tend to be high value and/or their delivery is time critical, such as advanced manufactured products, parts in a global just-in-time delivery systems, pharmaceuticals, and fresh produce.
-The Government's emerging Industrial Strategy, Transport for the North's
+However, there are a number of reasons why we expect our cargo operations to expand, both in terms of current and new operators. - 6.18 Goods shipped by air tend to be high value and/or their delivery is time critical, such as advanced manufactured